alexikaruna/ffs_novel/chapters/the-way-back-to-love.md

 <!-- wp:paragraph -->

 Of course Mali realized a lot could be the language barrier and the need for Face to get the message across with the few English words he knew.
 But something about the bluntness haunted $er.
+The confidence of it.
 As if it really was the truth about $er fucked up life.

 <!-- /wp:paragraph -->